0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 Real-time graph and table history of measurement values is available from `Measure → History`.

+Cursor mode Auto can set cursor lines for any one of the current quick measure items at the bottom of the screen to give you a better sense of where the thresholds are.
+New measurements will become the auto item.

 #### Clearing Measurements

 To delete measurements created from the left-hand buttons, use